P3rf3ctXZer0/Pixelmon-BYOI/README.md

 * FTB Quests - A mod for making quests.

-* FTB Ultimine - Break or mine connected blocks at the cost of tool health and hunger.

 * FTB Utilities - A land claim, home set, teleport and team mod.

 # -G-

+* Gauges and Switches - The Mod adds devices to output or measure redstone power in different style variants.
+Complete documentation, feature details, credits, and community references is on the github project page here.

 * GemsPlusPlus - Adds the many missing gems to the game and even has support for "Constructs Armory" and "Tinkers Construct"